 Mariah Carey was born March 27, 1970.
+Mariah Carey was raised in the town of Massapequa which is located on the South Shore of Long Island in the State of New York.
 She is a multifaceted entertainer.
 She is a singer, songwriter, producer, and actress.
 She is a pop/r&b diva known for her five-octave vocal range and her signature whistle note.
 She arrived on the music scene in 1990 when she released her self-titled CD Mariah Carey.
 The CD was an instant smash hit for Carey.
-She scored about four number one hits from this album.
+She scored four number-one hits on this album.
 She followed it up with Emotions (1991).
 Carey had three hit singles from this project.
 Critics questioned whether the multifaceted entertainer was actually singing on her CDs.
 She proved the critics wrong by performing on MTV’s Unplugged in 1992.
 She did an impromptu performance of, “I’ll Be There.”
-The song was a number one hit for the artist.
-The powers that be decided to release the show as a CD.
+The song was a number-one hit for the artist.
+The powers that be, decided to release the show as a CD.

 After MTV’s Unplugged, Mariah Carey released the album Music Box (1993).
 Carey had four hit singles from the album.
 It would become her best-selling album.
 Mariah Carey decided to put her hat in the Christmas CD ring.
 She released Merry Christmas in 1994.
 Carey wrote three original songs for the album.
 She wrote, “All I Want For Christmas Is You,” Miss You Most (At Christmastime),” and “Jesus Born on This Day.”
 It was a very successful album for Carey.
 It’s the best-selling Christmas album of all time.
 It produced one of the biggest selling Christmas singles, “All I Want For Christmas Is You.”